NEMSLinux/nems-docs/commands/index.rst

 `nems-init <nems-init.html>`__ -
 Initialize your NEMS Linux server.

-`nems-mailtest <nems-mailtest.html>`__ -
-Test the email notification settings of your NEMS Linux server.

 `nems-quickfix <nems-quickfix.html>`__ -
 Quickly run all rolling updates and bring in new patches and fixes with one quick command.